-In some ways, emotional complexity, beautifully rendered, clearly defines literary fiction from genre fiction.
+In some ways, emotional complexity, beautifully rendered, clearly defines literary fiction from most genre fiction.
 Of course literary fiction, like much genre fiction, has character, has a dramatic plot, and has tension and mystery so the reader reads on to enjoy.
-But it is the emotional tangles and reversals that occur in the literary story that not only involve the reader but create emotions in the reader too.
+But it is the emotional tangles and reversals that occur in the literary story that not only involve the reader but create reader emotions too.

 Without exception, in good literary fiction, emotional complexity must be earned, it must be credible to the reader, it must be logical for the character’s complexities and for the story plot, too, and there must be elements of surprise without being unfaithful to the character’s established mores, sensitivities, and beliefs.

 Every character has some essential desire that drives his or her action in a story.
 Once a character’s desire is established, the opposite is often established, an opposite that will conflict with character achieving satisfaction with the desire.
 This can be essential in a literary fiction story as an art form.
 Example: if a character tries to believe God is love, the opposite might be, God is uncaring.
 If an essential desire for a character is self-adoration for a his or her talent, the opposite might be fear of no talent, or crippling shyness.
 These opposites develop an inner conflict that starts the character into action, and the emotions involved will be identifiable by the reader, will establish strong character sympathy, and will be engaging.